Ireland and Ulster lock Henderson agrees new deal

 "We are delighted to have ensured that he continues his career in Ireland.
 I have no doubt that he will continue to add positively to both environments in the months and years to come," added Nucifora.

-The second row missed the conclusion of Ireland's Six Nations after fracturing an arm in the victory over Scotland at Murrayfield.
+The second row was ruled out of Ireland's Grand Slam-clinching win over England after fracturing an arm in the victory over Scotland at Murrayfield.

 The injury forced him to miss Ulster's Heineken Champions Cup last-16 defeat by Leinster and the remainder of the season.